rdntech14/Protractor_firstScript/README.md

 **This project demonstrates following**

 1) Install nodejs using brew or download ( by default npm will also be installed)
-2) using npm install protractor
+2) Install protractor using npm
-3) Download eclipse for JavaScript
+3) Update Webdriver manager and Start
-4) Start
+4) Download eclipse for JavaScript
-4) Create first script and make use of
+5) Create first script and make use of

 	a) Jasmine keywords - describe, it, assertion method expect